Wister WMA

 35,468.84 ac.

 Wister WMA covers 35,500 acres of central Leflore and eastern Latimer Counties in southeastern Oklahoma.
-Located around the 7,000 acre Wister Reservoir, along and either side of Hwy.
+Located around the 7,000-acre Wister Reservoir, along either side of Hwy.
 59 and 271 south, south of the towns of Wister and Heavener.
 The area is a mixture of river bottoms, upland and foothills.
-Bottomland consists mainly of Oaks and other hardwood species.
-Upland sites are a mixture of small fields of native grass, greenbrier and sumac.
-Foothills consist of post oak, hickory and pine.
-The Poteau and Fourche Maline Rivers run through the east and west portions of the area and offers a good example of bottom land hardwoods floodplain.
+The bottomland consists mainly of Oaks and other hardwood species.
+Upland sites are a mixture of small fields of native grass, greenbrier, and sumac.
+Foothills consist of post oak, hickory, and pine.
+The Poteau and Fourche Maline Rivers run through the east and west portions of the area and offer a good example of a bottomland hardwoods floodplain.
 The average annual precipitation for the area is about 50 inches.

-The Wister WRP can also be found on the area and provides an additional 1,000 acres.
+The Wister WRP can also be found in the area and provides an additional 1,000 acres.

 Independence Entrance